 Covid-19 update: This program was scheduled to start on April 14th, 2020, but was postponed.
 Once social distancing restrictions permit, the program is expected to be re-scheduled.

-MCIS has developed a free, unique language independent training program for translators in languages of lesser diffusion with funding from the Ontario Trillium Foundation.
+MCIS has developed a unique language-independent training program with funding from the Ontario Trillium Foundation.

 This program is offered both in-class and online.

 ON-SITE TRANSLATOR TRAINING PROGRAM – CLASSROOM-BASED

 The training program is composed of 40 modules (3 hours per module), assignments throughout the course, and a Post-Training assessment.
 There are two sections of in-class sessions: Daytime (10 weeks) and After hours (11 weeks).
 The curriculum covers an introduction to translation, the industry best practices, as well as comprehension of the source text, research and terminology, translation strategies, and building & managing a translation business.
 Since the main focus of the program is Community Translation, it has a core section that covers translation of official documents and public outreach documents.
 Seeing as the area of Community Translation often overlaps specialized translation fields, the curriculum also includes an introduction to legal translation, medical translation, technology and translation, and audiovisual translation.
 Since the focus of the program is on Community Translation, it does not lead to professional certification by professional associations such as ATIO.

 Please note that this is an intensive program that will require students to complete work on time.